Lido Wellness Center Blog

 Depression and Suicide Prevention: The Warning Signs

-Not everyone who is considering suicide shows obvious signs, but many people do.
+Not everyone who is having thoughts about suicide shows obvious signs, but many people do.
 Understanding the signs of depression and suicidal thoughts may help you save a life.
 The warning signs of suicide include:

 - Expressing feelings of deep shame or guilt